-Most homeowners insurance providers cover dog-related incidents, but some companies exclude certain dog breeds that are considered more likely to bite or cause injury.
-Fortunately, there are insurance companies, such as State Farm, Allstate and USAA, that don't ask which breed a homeowner owns.
+Most homeowners insurance providers cover dog-related incidents, but some companies exclude certain breeds considered more likely to bite or cause injury.
+State Farm, Allstate and USAA offer homeowners insurance without breed restrictions.

 Dog-Friendly Homeowners Insurance Companies